 HALFTIME

-When the butternut reaches the halfway mark, remove from the oven and give it a shift.
+When the Butternut reaches the halfway mark, remove from the oven and give it a shift.
 Sprinkle over the dukkah and return to the oven for the remaining roasting time until cooked through and crisping up.

 CRUNCHY SEEDS & SMOOTH DRESSING

 Place the seeds in a large pan over a medium heat.
 Toast for 3-5 minutes until lightly browned, shifting occasionally.
 Remove from the pan on completion and set aside to cool.
-Combine the hummus with 1 tbsp of olive oil and ¾ of the chopped parsley.
+Combine the Hummus with 1 tbsp of olive oil and ¾ of the chopped parsley.
 Loosen with water in 5ml increments until drizzling consistency.
 Season to taste and set aside for serving.

 YOU’RE ALMOST THERE

 Pat the schnitzels dry with paper towel.
 Return the pan to a medium-high heat with a drizzle of oil.
 When hot, fry the schnitzels for 1-2 minutes on one side until golden.
 Flip, add in a knob of butter (optional), and fry for a further 1-2 minutes until cooked through.
 Remove from the pan on completion and season.
 Drain the liquid from the pickle – reserve for drizzling over your meal when plating, or discard.
-Add the cooked butternut to the bulgur wheat and gently toss until distributed.
+Add the cooked Butternut to the bulgur wheat and gently toss until distributed.
 Cut the schnitzels into 2cm thick slices.

 EAT UP, CHEF!

-Make a bed of bright bulgur, cover in pickled cucumber and tomato, and finish with the tender beef slices.
+Make a bed of bright bulgur, cover in pickled Cucumber and tomato, and finish with the tender beef slices.
 Drizzle over the hummus dressing, scatter over the toasted seeds, and garnish with the remaining chopped parsley.
 Warming, filling, and nourishing.